spbavarva/snehbavarva.com/content/blog/cdsa/index.md

 {{< figure src="/images/blog/blog-4-CDSA/targeted.png" alt="targeted people" caption=" " align="center" >}}

-But I do believe that this content (**Content**) is absoulately helpful for any Pentester or any Red teamer to understand how your actual attack works behind the scene and how it can be detected.
+But I do believe that this content (**Content**) is absolutely helpful for any Pentester or any Red teamer to understand how your actual attack works behind the scene and how it can be detected.
 For example, mimikatz can be easily detected, which is known by anyone but how it's getting detected? that's what you wil learn in this path.

 I highly recommend anyone who wants to explore how blue team works or how incident response team works as well as to the red teamers and pentester to understand how defending team operates, which could give you more ways to bypass certain things with clear understanding.

 {{<dots>}}

-## Pre-requisites
+## Pre-Requisites

 {{< figure src="/images/blog/blog-4-CDSA/pre-re.png" alt="Pre-requisites" caption="" align="center" >}}